-The following circumstances require achievement of the standard flow control requirement (see Table 2-3):
+The following circumstances require achievement of the standard flow control requirement (see Table I - 2.3):

-- Projects in which the total of effective impervious surfaces is 10,000 square feet or more in a threshold discharge area, or - Projects that convert 3/4 of an acre or more of vegetation to lawn or landscape, or convert 2.5 acres or more of native vegetation to pasture in a threshold discharge area, and from which there is a surface discharge in a conveyance system (natural or man-made) from the site, or - Projects that, through a combination of effective hard surfaces and converted pervious surfaces, cause a 0.15 cubic feet per second increase in the 100-year flow frequency from a threshold discharge area, as estimated using the WWHM, MGSFlood, or other approved model using 15-minute time steps.
-The 0.15 cfs increase is a comparison of the post-project runoff to the existing condition runoff.
-For purposes of applying this threshold, the existing condition is the pre-project (i.e. existing) land cover.
+- TDAs in which the total of effective impervious surfaces is 10,000 square feet or more in a threshold discharge area, or - Projects that convert 3/4 of an acre or more of native vegetation, pasture, scrub/shrub, or unmaintained non-native vegetation to lawn or landscape, or convert 2.5 acres or more of native vegetation to pasture in a threshold discharge area, and from which there is a surface discharge in a conveyance system (natural or man-made) from the TDA, or - TDAs that through a combination of effective hard surfaces and converted vegetation areas cause a 0.15 cubic feet per second or greater increase in the 100-year flow frequency as estimated using the WWHM, or other approved continuous simulation model using 15-minute time steps.
+The 0.15 cfs increase should be a comparison of the post-project runoff to the existing condition runoff.
+For purposes of applying this threshold, the existing condition is either the pre-project land cover, or the land cover that existed at the site as of a date when the County first adopted Flow Control requirements into code or rules.